-GEAR MECHANISM (Manual Model only) is warranted for five (5) years not to fail under Proper Use.
+GEAR MECHANISM (Manual Model only) is warranted for five (5) years not to fail under normal conditions if maintained, operated, used, and stored in accordance with the instructions contained in the Owner's Manual & Installation Instructions.

-ELECTRIC MOTOR (Motorized Models only) is warranted for five (5) years not to fail under Proper Use.
+ELECTRIC MOTOR (Motorized Models only) is warranted for five (5) years not to fail under normal conditions if maintained, operated, used, and stored in accordance with the instructions contained in the Owner's Manual & Installation Instructions.

-AWNING ACCESSORIES (defined as accessories attached to the awning) are warranted for five (5) years not to fail under normal conditions if maintained, operated, used, and stored in accordance with the instructions contained in the owner's manual.
+AWNING ACCESSORIES (defined as accessories attached to the Awning) are warranted for five (5) years not to fail under normal conditions if maintained, operated, used, and stored in accordance with the instructions contained in the Owner's Manual & Installation Instructions.